ZZIDZZ/bad-apple-discord/README.md

 ### note:
 - replace TOKEN with your discord bot token
-- you can change the video by replacing the video file name in source code, and replacing the video file at the same directory
+- you can change the video by replacing the video file name in source code, and replacing the video file at the same directory.
+For example: ` cap = cv2.VideoCapture("newVideoFilename")`